Ziyadsk/Notes/git/README.md

 # Git
 Git is a distrubuted version control system.
-Git helps you track the various stages of the developement of your projects Git is light, fast & efficient
+Git helps you track the various stages of the developement of your projects
+Git is light, fast & efficient

-## Create a git repo
+## Create a git repository
 **`git init`**

+## Cloning
+**`git clone <REPOSITORY_NAME>`**